MatthewForrester/TVTower/docs/manual_en.md

 Station Purchase
 ----------------
 We've now obviously come to one of the strategically most important features.
-Should I initially use money for station construction or for better films?
+Should I initially use money for station construction or for better programmes?
 The menu for station construction can be found by left-clicking on the map on the far right [of your office].

 If you then click on "buy station" ********, a transmission mast symbol appears on the mouse pointer, which you can move over the map.
 In doing so it will display to you how many viewers you can reach at the appropriate location.
 That will also always indicate how many new viewers you have in the catchment area.
 That will be important if there are several transmission masts in metropolitans areas, which might perhaps overlap.
 Each possible viewer obviously only counts once.
 Not to be forgotten is the information in the lowest line: the expected purchase price.